sahilvadia/WEB-DEV/interview-prep/jsTopics/jsInterviewTopic.md

 - Each call creates a new execution context with its own scope.

 #### 3. Eval Execution Context
-- rarely userd, created when eval() is called.
+- rarely used, created when eval() is called.

 > ### phases of execution context